 Black Sea

-The unique ecosystem of the North-Western Shelf of the Black Sea is burdened by excessive loads of nutrients and hazardous substances from the coastal countries and the rivers that enter it – the most important of which is the Danube, followed by the Dnjestr and the Dnjepr.
+The unique ecosystem of the North-Western Shelf of the Black Sea is burdened by excessive loads of nutrients and hazardous substances from the coastal countries and the rivers that discharge into it.
+The highest discharging of these rivers is the Danube, followed by the Dnjestr and the Dnjepr.

-In addition to nutrient pollution, other pressures on the Black Sea ecosystems include organic pesticides, heavy metals, incidental and operational spills from oil vessels and ports, over-fishing and invasions of exotic species.
+Other pressures on the Black Sea ecosystems include organic pesticides, heavy metals, incidental and operational spills from oil vessels and ports, overfishing and invasions of exotic species.

-Nitrogen inputs into the Black Sea have been reduced recently, but are still higher as those observed during the 1960s; current phosphate inputs appear to be roughly the same as in the 1960s.
+Nitrogen inputs into the Black Sea have been reduced in recent years, though remain higher than in the 1960s.
+In contrast, the current phosphate inputs appear to have remained roughly consistent.

-- economic recession in the lower Danubian and former Soviet countries
+- Continuing changes in the economies of lower Danubian countries

-- the implementation of a ban on polyphosphate detergents in some countries
+- A successfully implemented ban on polyphosphate detergents in several countries

-The ICPDR is also a member of the DABLAS Task Force, which was set up in November 2001 as a platform for co-operation between international financial institutions (IFIs), donors and beneficiaries with regard to the protection of water and water-related ecosystems along the Danube and in the Black Sea.
+The ICPDR was a member of the DABLAS Task Force, set up in November 2001 as a platform for co-operation between international financial institutions (IFIs), donors and beneficiaries for the protection of water and ecosystems both along the Danube and in the Black Sea.
+The task force included representatives from the countries in the region, the ICPDR, the Black Sea Commission, IFIs, the EC, interested EU Member States, and other bilateral donors, as well as other regional and international organisations.

 Downloads